 Because Bulgaria isn’t an especially large nation, the food in Bulgaria doesn’t vary a great deal between the different regions.
 That being said, you will find unique dishes in places like the Rhodope Mountains in Southern Bulgaria and along the Black Sea coast.

 If you’re one of the many travelers who are unfamiliar with traditional Bulgarian food and drink, we’ve got you covered.
 We’ve gathered up some of the most authentic flavors around the nation, which will hopefully entice you to check out this stunning country yourself.

-You’ll find that Bulgarian food prices are much more reasonable than some of the other more heavily visited Western European nations, and most dishes are quite healthy.
+You’ll find that Bulgarian food prices are much more reasonable than some of the other more heavily visited Western European nations, and most dishes are pretty healthy.
 There is a huge focus on natural organic ingredients, with many Bulgarian restaurants choosing to grow their own produce.

 Okay, so let’s crack on with discovering what food they eat in Bulgaria…

-General Traditional Bulgarian Food And Drinks
+General Traditional Food And Drinks In Bulgaria

 Here are the most popular dishes in Bulgaria:

 Banitsa, sometimes written as banitza, is not only one of Bulgaria’s most famous foods, it’s also one of its most versatile.
 This baked pastry can be served hot or cold and can be made to be sweet or savory.